 Quality tooling is core to achieving a quality moulded product.
 Our in house tool making guarantees this quality and allows rapid response to changes and routine maintenance.

 Injection moulding is used in manufacturing to produce vast quantities of items.
 It is often used to create thousands and even million copies of the same part.
 Injection moulding systems inject materials into closed moulds and can be used to produce parts made from materials including metal, glass, polymers and more.
 It’s important that careful design takes place prior to the process getting underway.
 Designers need to consider the part’s various features, the design of the mould, the materials it is made from and the features of the moulding machine.
 It is generally more cost-effective to use injection moulding for large batches of parts rather than small quantities.
-Items frequently made through the injection moulding can include car parts, toys, chairs, storage containers, mechanical parts, packaging, bottle tops and many more.
+Items frequently made through the injection moulding can include car parts, toys, chairs, storage containers, plastic tubes, mechanical parts, packaging, bottle tops and many more.

 The moulds used for injection moulding are often manufactured from metal.
 Some of the key benefits of injection moulding include reduced labour costs, quick production, the flexibility of design, producing small parts, high colour control, consistency, modest finishing requirements and the ability to produce multiple parts simultaneously.
 The price per unit is incredibly affordable when quantities are high.
 The more parts are produced, the more cost-effective the process becomes.
 Injection moulding is also well-known for its low scrap rates in comparison to manufacturing processes such as CNC machining.
 It is essential to the get the design right at the first time of asking.
 Upfront costs can be substantial because of the requirements related to design, testing and tooling.
 If you are considering have parts produced via injection moulding, you will need to ensure you can meet the entry cost and require enough parts to make the investment worthwhile.